Working with Lions in Africa

 According to researchers working with lions, there are hundreds of breeding facilities in South Africa holding thousands of captive lions.
 This means a large percentage of South Africa’s lion population – probably even the majority – spend their lives in captivity.
 Following a meeting between the South African government and CITES (Convention in International Trade of Endangered Species) in 2016, it was agreed that over 900 lion carcasses a year could also be exported to the Far East, a decision which has accelerated the growth of the industry.

 Usually, such a large-scale breeding programme would have at least some conservation merit.
-After all, many species are bred in captivity then introduced into the wild.
-But captive lions simply do not learn the huge number of complicated skills they required to survive in the wilderness.
-And complex pride structures are almost impossible to form unnaturally.
+After all, many species are bred in captivity and then introduced into the wild.
+However, captive lions simply do not learn the huge number of complicated skills they require to survive in the wilderness.
+Complex pride structures are almost impossible to form unnaturally.
 This means breeding facilities can’t offer any support to real lion conservation projects, which work to ensure wild animals can survive in their natural habitats.

 Canned lion hunting